Research and Clinical Trials

 Our vision is to be a world-renowned academic center committed to excellence and advancement in the field of congenital heart disease through innovative and cutting-edge research.

-Meet Our Clinical Research Coordinator
+Meet Our Clinical Research Coordinators

-Robyn moved from Boston to Maine and worked at The Jackson Laboratory in Bar Harbor managing projects in the Reproductive Science department for internal investigators and external global pharmaceutical and biotechnology companies, academic, and non-profit institutions.
+Robyn moved from Boston to Maine and worked at The Jackson Laboratory in Bar Harbor managing projects in the Reproductive Science department for internal investigators and external global pharmaceutical and biotechnology companies, academic and non-profit institutions.
 She moved to San Diego in the spring of 2016 and has been with the Heart Institute since April.